 - Signing of patches using a company’s own private key

-To ensure patches are not tampered with, Rollout uses a private key / public key security mechanism.
+To ensure patches are not tampered with, and prevent a Man in The Middle (MiTM) attack, Rollout uses a private key / public key security mechanism.
 When a patch is created it’s signed using a private key.
 The SDK contains the corresponding public key which is used to authenticate the patch before it’s applied.
-Additional security information can be found on our security page

 Initial One-time Setup